About

 Lauren Buckley

-Lauren leads the TrEnCh project and has been glad to develop her computational skills in the process.
+Lauren leads the TrEnCh project and has been glad to broaden her computational skills in the process.

 Undergraduate researcher